UPBeat-Automation/.github/profile/README.md

 1. Hubitat Elevation® Model C-7 or C-8 controller [Click here to purchase for Hubitat Elevation](https://hubitat.com)
 2. Pulseworx PIM-U Powerline Interface Module [Click here to purchase PIM-U](https://pcswebstore.com/products/pulseworx-powerline-interface-module-usb)
-3. Linux device running net2ser eg. Raspbery Pi
+3. Linux device running net2ser eg. Raspbery Pi [Click here to purchase Raspberry Pi](https://www.raspberrypi.com/products/raspberry-pi-5)
 4. Download the UPBeat UI (Optional) - Still in development
 5. Download the UPBeat Hubitat Drivers

 ### Installing Ser2Net for Ubuntu / Raspberry Pi

+1. Raspbian (Raspberry Pi OS Lite) [Installing Raspberry Pi OS](https://www.raspberrypi.com/documentation/computers/getting-started.html)
-1. Use apt to install Ser2Net, you should be able to cut and paste the following commands:
+2. Once installed, use apt to install Ser2Net, you should be able to cut and paste the following commands:

 ```bash
 sudo apt update
 sudo apt install ser2net
 ```

-2. As root, using a text editor, modify the /etc/ser2net.yaml.
+3. As root, using a text editor, modify the /etc/ser2net.yaml.
    The IP address should be the IP of the device that is running Ser2Net and port in the example below is set to 4999, but you can configure a different port.
 Additionally, the Powerline Interface Module (PIM) will need to be connected to the Linux device.
-You will need to make sure that the correct /dev/tty* is used in your configuration file.

-#### Raspberry Pi example with USB to Serial adapter:
+#### Raspberry Pi example with Pulseworx PIM-U Powerline Interface Module:
 ```yaml
 connection: &UPBPIM
     # Change the IP (192.168.1.5) to the current system IP and port (4999) can remain the same or be changed